orsinium/forks/README.md

 If you really want an archived project to live:

 * Fork the project.
 * Attribute the link to the original repository in the README of the fork.
 It should come before any level two headers.
+You don't need any other attributions.
+Feel free to change anything you like, including the license.
 * Add link to the fork in this repo.

 Updated README example: